Mt. Shasta Mall, Sears Parking Lot, Redding

 Before recycling your tree, please remove all tinsel and decorations.
 Flocked trees cannot be recycled, and are only accepted as trash.
 Residents may dispose of flocked trees in their curbside trash container by cutting the tree into sections, no longer than 3 feet in length, and placing the sections into the trash cart.
 Trees may also be taken to a landfill or transfer station for disposal.

-Any County resident may recycle trees at the following locations:
+Any City or County resident may recycle trees at the following locations:

 - City of Redding Transfer Station: 224-6201.
 Trees are accepted any time during the year for recycling.
 Non-city residents are charged a fee, depending on size, but trees need to be free of flocking, tinsel, and stands.
 Flocked trees are only accepted as trash for a fee.

-Many people enjoy a deep fired turkey for the holidays, but used cooking oil cannot be disposed of in the garbage and should never be poured down the drain.
-This year, the City of Redding's Household Hazardous Waste Facility will be accepting used cooking oil during the holiday season.
-Once the oil has cooled, put it back in the jugs it came in, and bring them to the Facility at 2255 Abernathy Lane in Redding.
-Residents may bring their cooking oil in from 9am to 4pm, Tuesday through Saturday, until mid-January 2015.
+Many people enjoy a deep fried turkey for the holidays, but used cooking oil cannot be disposed of in the trash and should never be poured down the drain.
+The City of Redding Transfer Station accepts cooking oil and grease during the months of November through mid-January.
+There is no charge for this service.
+Once the oil has cooled, put it back in the containers it came in, and bring it to the Transfer Station for recycling from November 17, 2015 through January 16, 2016.
+Residents may bring their cooking oil in from 9am to 4pm, Tuesday through Saturday.
 Call the City of Redding at 224-6201 with any questions.

-RECHARGEABLE batteries can be recycled at many stores.
+RECHARGEABLE batteries can also be recycled at many stores that sell them.
 Check with the Rechargeable Battery Recycling Corporation to search for rechargeable battery and cell phone recycling sites by zipcode.

 Richard W. Simon, AICP, Director